evansims/auth0-example-client/README.md

 # Auth0 Demonstration Client

 Thanks for your interest in my demonstration client of [Auth0's](https://auth0.com/) robust authentication and authorization platform.
-This is one half of a project demonstrating how one might go about implimenting Auth0's authentication API to interact with a custom backend.
+This is one half of a project demonstrating how one might go about implementing Auth0's authentication API to interact with a custom backend.

 This repo houses the JavaScript-based frontend server.
 [The accompanying PHP-based backend server can be found here.](https://github.com/evansims/auth0-example-server)